TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 3/John 3.35.md

 ---

-The Father loveth the Son, and hath given all things into his hand.
+The Father loves the Son, and has given all things into his hand.